learn-co-curriculum/phase-5-practice-challenge-reorder-linked-list-solution/README.md

 Time: we traverse the linked list once, giving a time complexity of O(n).

-Space: The extra variables we are using here our two pointers, `odd` and `even`, and the `head_even` variable to hold the value of the first even node.
+Space: The extra variables we are using here are our two pointers, `odd` and `even`, and the `head_even` variable, which stores the value of the first even node.
 None of these variables grow with the size of the input so the space complexity is O(1).

 ## The Two-Pointer Approach